mnurzia/frhdtools/README.rst

 Remember how I mentioned that there were different types of lines?
 Well here’s what they are.

 In this example you’ll make a **scenery line**.
 A scenery line is a line that the rider cannot ride on.
 It is purely just for scenery.
 Also, scenery lines are gray instead of black.
-In the last example we used a physics line.
-The rider can interact and ride on those.

 It’s really easy to make a physics line.
 Instead of using the code from last time: